arie-kahn/how-to-run-programming-code-on-human-brain/README.txt

 email2arie att yahoo dott com
 ariework att gmail dott com

-If you want to fund my research or to hire me for such research or for some other interesting projects, you are welcome.
-We can discuss it.

 © 2020 Arie Kahn.
 Some Rights Reserved.
 This work is licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/